VeronicaMaki-Marttunen/VeronicaMaki-Marttunen.github.io/blog.md

 PhD students and postdoctoral researchers are  the groups in academia that face the most significant psychological challenges.
 Anxiety, depression, and sleep disorders are prevalent according to recent surveys.

-And they are led by those who actually have it best: proffesors and leaders.
+At the same time, young academics are led by those who, according to those surveys, have it best at work: proffesors and leaders.
 Is this system truly sustainable?

 While this situation has been going on for a long time and many acknowledge it, little has changed.
 I offer a few suggestions in hopes of sparking a broader conversation and contributing to the development of more effective solutions than simply addressing the symptoms of stress.